mtrevisan/Boxon/README.md

 - Added description of configuration.
 - Changed the key to reference a configuration (from `start` to `shortDescription`).
 - Corrected generation of parameter `MutuallyExclusive` on configuration description.
-- Corrected log text on enumeration error.
+- Corrected a log text on enumeration error.
 - Fixed a test that occasionally fails.

 <a name="changelog-3.2.0"></a>